mygethub-99/mygamefinal/README.md

 invenOfCraft is used to craft an item

-craftItemNew is the module used to craft an item to survive.
+craftItemNew is the module used to craft an item to survive

 checkInventory will check the inventory for a single item that belongs to a user